-Enforcing your rights may be as easy as simply asking, or as difficult as taking a legal case as far as the Court of Justice of the European Union!
+Enforcing your rights may be as easy as simply asking, or as difficult as taking a legal case as far as the Supreme Court.

 And even when the law is on your side, a vindictive boss can still do a great deal to make your life miserable, particularly if you are acting on your own.
 On the other hand, an employer may simply not understand the law, and welcome expert guidance on their responsibilities.